Food & Agriculture

 Flickr | International Potato Center Sub Saharan Africa

 Our food systems are broken.
 The average meal now travels over 1,500 miles from the farm to our table.
-One famous example is the sliced pears which were grown in Argentina, packed in Thailand, and then sold in the U.S.A. which for food manufacturers is bizarrely cheaper than sourcing food locally.
-Not only is this practice incredibly bad for the environment, but it is based on the exploitation of cheap labour, it promotes the loss of food sovereignty, and traps local farmers in a cycle of poverty.
+One famous example is packaged sliced pears grown in Argentina, packed in Thailand, and then sold in the U.S.A., which for food manufacturers is bizarrely cheaper than sourcing food locally.
+Not only is this practice disastrous for the environment, but it is also based on the exploitation of cheap labour, promotes the loss of food sovereignty, and traps local farmers in a cycle of poverty.

-With the distance that our food is travelling to reach its market, the time between harvest and consumption is getting longer.
+The distance our food travels to reach its market is making the time between harvest and consumption longer.
 Plastic packaging is used to lengthen the shelf life of almost all our goods.
-Not only is this having a detrimental effect on our environment, but plastics can actually leach harmful chemicals into our food products.
+Not only is this detrimental to our environment, but plastics can leach harmful chemicals into our food products.

 Map of the world displaying the countries where protein intake from animals is more than 60% and countries where protein intake from animal products is 20%